 LEAP is an acronym for: Learning Experiences: an Alternative Program for Preschoolers and Parents.
 Our special education LEAP Preschool provides high quality early intervention services to preschool children diagnosed with an Autism Spectrum Disorder and their typically-developing peers.

 LEAP Preschool is a NAEYC (National Association for the Education of Young Children) accredited program, having met the Early Learning Program standards to earn this recognition.
 As a NAEYC Accredited program, LEAP is proven to provide a high-quality preschool program with a safe and nurturing environment while fostering healthy development for young children.

-LEAP reflects a naturalistic, inclusive developmental approach for teaching children in an early childhood environment.
+LEAP reflects a naturalistic, inclusive developmental approach for teaching children with autism spectrum disorders in an early childhood environment.
 This approach focuses on enhancing the skills of children with autism through interaction and play with typically-developing peers.
 The LEAP model is one of the most extensively validated intervention programs in early childhood special education history.

-Family involvement is essential for the success of the children who participate in LEAP Preschool programs.
+Family involvement is essential for the success of the children who participate in the LEAP Preschool program.
 To help families better understand and reinforce the skills their child is learning, LEAP Preschool offers basic behavior management training for parents.
 This training provides parents with the necessary knowledge to teach their children new skills at home.

 STAY UP TO DATE WITH SCHOOL COMMUNICATIONS USING e2CAMPUS!